lindseyselden/Tenet_Ground/brand/visual/color.md

 ## Open items

-1. **Gold has no authored value.** [`logo.md`](logo.md) permits a flat gold hairline with the wordmark.
-Palette B needs a specified gold, or the mark's accent line must be declared rendered-only.
-2. **Dark-ground surface values are unspecified.** Off-white marks on matte black are named in `logo.md` but have no values.
+1. **Dark-ground surface values are unspecified.** Off-white marks on matte black are named in `logo.md` but have no values.
 Any dark surface will need them.
-3. **Palette B has no verified-state colour by design.** If a surface is ever found that genuinely needs to assert verification affirmatively rather than by default, that is a decision record, not an improvisation.
+2. **Palette B has no verified-state colour by design.** If a surface is ever found that genuinely needs to assert verification affirmatively rather than by default, that is a decision record, not an improvisation.